teolandon/tmux-hackernews/README.md

 set -g status-right ' #{headline} | %d/$m | %H:%M:%S '
 ```

+This will display the headline next to date and time, without any formatting.

 ### Formatting
 The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com).
 Headlines are cut off at a character limit specified in the file `vars.conf`, under the variable `max_chars`.
 Headlines to be shown are picked from the current top 30 stories in the frontpage every 2 hours, and cycle around until new ones get pulled, meaning that the displayed headline increments every 4 minutes.
 Customization will be included in a future update.